Membership

 Additionally,

-• The Secretary is expected to review drafts of minutes of Board calls and meetings.
+• The Secretary is expected to review drafts of minutes of Board calls and meetings and e-blast announcements to the ASBH community.

 • The Treasurer is expected to: